Chris-MacMaster/spacy/DevNotes.md

 ✅get all of users shops
 ✅delete a shop
 ✅get shop by id
-🔲create a shop
+✅create a shop
-🔲update shop
+✅update shop

 --Products